Hannibal Brooks

-Hannibal Brooks is a 1969 British war comedy film directed by Michael Winner and written by Ian La Frenais and Dick Clement, based on a story by Winner and Tom Wright.
+Hannibal Brooks is a 1969 British war comedy film directed by Michael Winner and written by Dick Clement and Ian Lafrenais, based on a story by Winner and Tom Wright.
 It stars Oliver Reed, Michael J. Pollard and Wolfgang Preiss.

 The film follows a prisoner of war's attempt to escape from Nazi Germany to Switzerland during the Second World War, accompanied by a female Asian elephant.
 The idea for the film was inspired by Tom Wright's diary from the war, when he was captured and spent nine months as a prisoner taking care of Asian elephants at the Munich zoo.
 However, the escape and all following events of the film are fictional.
 The title alludes to the Carthaginian military commander Hannibal who led an army with war elephants over the Alps.

 Plot

 Lance Corporal Stephen "Hannibal" Brooks is a British prisoner of war who is put to work in Munich zoo, looking after a female Asian elephant named Lucy.
 When the zoo is bombed by the Americans, the zoo director decides that the zoo is unsafe for the elephant.
 Brooks is sent along with hostile German soldier Kurt, a friendly German soldier named Willy and Vronia, a female cook to accompany the elephant to Innsbruck Zoo via a train.

 They are forced to walk when Colonel von Haller, an SS officer tells Brooks that the elephant is not allowed on the train.
 In Austria, Kurt threatens to shoot Lucy while drunk and Brooks accidentally kills Kurt.
 Brooks, Lucy, Willy and Vronia are forced to run towards the Swiss border.
 They are helped along the way by an American escapee named Packy who has formed a group of partisans to fight the Germans in Austria, after many run-ins with the Nazis.
 Half-way there, Lucy gets mumps, so Brooks finds an Austrian doctor to look after her, while Vronia and Willy run to Willy's parents' house.
 Vronia and Willy are captured and are later joined by Brooks.
 Brooks and Willy are rescued by Packy and continue to race towards Switzerland with Lucy.
 Unfortunately, along the way Willy is shot by the Nazis while helping Brooks to escape.

 When Brooks gets close to the border with Lucy, he is met by von Haller, who tells him to walk to Switzerland and Vronia, who has changed sides after being captured.
 Von Haller proposes the three go together to Switzerland as he intends to defect due to Germany's deteriorating military position.
 They are joined by Packy and his partisans near a German border post.
 The plan is to use von Haller to bluff their way through but he betrays them.
 Vronia tries to warn the others and is shot in the back.
 After another long fight with the Germans, Brooks and Lucy eventually get to Switzerland with Packy and his remaining partisans.
+The film ends with the fairy-tale caption "AND THEY ALL LIVED HAPPILY EVER AFTER".